THK2004/THK2004.github.io/README.md

 ## Representation

 This is the PowerPoint file i used for representation.
-It contains the process i built this recommender system at the beginning, also my viewpoint in Machine Learning Pipeline,  $X\to Z\to \hat{y}$ and TEFPA.
+It contains the process i built this recommender system at the beginning, also my viewpoint in Machine Learning Pipeline.

 https://drive.google.com/file/d/1lV2snWVvaTmx7jF53HUlPk-MzhayWpON/view?usp=sharing